grodansparadis/pyvscphelper/docs/old/helper_lib_api_communication.md

 ----

-## vscphlp_setAfterCommandSleep
+## setAfterCommandSleep

 **c/c++**
 `<code="c">`
-int vscphlp_setAfterCommandSleep( long handle, unsigned short millisecondSleep ) `</code>`
+int setAfterCommandSleep( long handle, unsigned short millisecondSleep ) `</code>`

 **Python**
 `<code="python">`
-int vscphlp_setAfterCommandSleep( handle, millisecondSleep )
+int setAfterCommandSleep( handle, millisecondSleep ) `</code>`
-`</code>`

 This is the sleep time in milliseconds used to wait for the server to reply to a command.
 If there is not valid response received the thread will sleep for the amount of time set here + 200 milliseconds and then check the queue again for a valid response then sleep again and so on until the time set for the response timeout has elapsed, a valid response or an error response has been received.
 Default value is 0 milliseconds.

 #####  handle

-Handle for the communication channel obtained from a call to [vscphlp_newSession](./vscphlp_newsession.md).
+Handle for the communication channel obtained from a call to [newSession](./newsession.md).

 ##### secondsTimeout